Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Even-odd effect for cubic lattice model

 \section{Even-odd effect for cubic lattice model}

 (In this section we will change variables from $\mathcal{J}$ to $\beta$ for clarity).
 We will discuss the phases of the gauge theory and the even-odd effect.
-We start with the Hamiltonian for the cubic lattice spin model, Equation \ref{eq:partoct}.
+We start with the Hamiltonian for the 5-spin classical Hamiltonian describing the cubic lattice spin model.
 Consider the Wilson loop operator

 where $C$ is a closed loop containing the gauge spins.
 Let us first analyze this quantity at low temperatures, in the deconfined phase.
 Here, the standard analysis holds, which we review for convenience \cite{Kogut}.
 We gauge fix so that the ground state spin configuration is the ferromagnetic configuration.
 We then proceed with a low temperature expansion: flipping a gauge spin will negate 8 plaquette terms, while flipping a ghost spin will negate 6 plaquette terms.
 Therefore, the first order correction to the Wilson surface is